What is ONSPEED and How Does the AOA Tone Work?

 Let’s start by talking about the four AOAs that we care about when we maneuver: Carson’s speed, L/Dmax, ONSPEED and stall.
 These AOAs are designed into the airplane—we know where to look for them in any airplane with a bit of engineering math.
-Carson’s speed is the angle of attack at which the airplane achieves the greatest increase in velocity for the least increase in fuel flow—roughly analogous to “best MPG.”
+Carson’s speed is the angle of attack at which the airplane achieves the greatest increase in velocity for the least increase in fuel flow.
 Expressed as a speed, it’s 32% greater than L/Dmax velocity.
-In a typical GA piston-powered airplane, it’s slower than normal cruising speed.
+In a typical GA piston-powered airplane, it’s slower than normal cruising speed, but faster than L/Dmax (best range speed).
+It is the AOA at which the airplane flies as fast as possible with minimum fuel consumption.
 It might be handy for holding, initial segment for instrument approach, or optimum cruise climb; but not a reference most pilots use on a regular basis.
 It is, however, very helpful when we calibrate an AOA system in an airplane.
 All pilots should understand the value of L/Dmax: maximum range, approximate best rate of climb, and maximum range glide in a propeller driven airplane.
 ONSPEED occurs at a speed equal to approximately 80% of L/Dmax velocity flaps up.
-It is where maximum thrust power is available point for a propeller-driven airplane and about the point the wing is producing 60% of its total lift capacity.
+It is where maximum excess thrust power is available point for a propeller-driven airplane and about the point the wing is producing 60% of its total lift capacity.
 ONSPEED AOA is used as a Vref (approach speed), is coincident with best angle of climb, maximum endurance glide and provides optimum turn performance.
 Optimum turn performance is best turn rate and minimum turn radius sustained over time.
 All pilots are familiar with stall.
 From an operational perspective, we want accurate, progressive stall warning so we don’t lose control of the airplane unintentionally.
 AOA can be a great reference when operating at speeds below L/Dmax and when maneuvering at AOA greater than L/Dmax.

 The Power Required Curve

-When we learned to fly, we studied the drag curve—the sum of parasite and induced drag, and we learned about the region of “reverse command” where it takes more power to fly slower.
+When we learned to fly, we studied the drag curve—the sum of parasite and induced drag, and we learned about the region of “reverse command” where flying slower requires more power.
 Most of us have heard the expression “back side of the power (or drag) curve.”
 If you are a jet pilot, then it is proper to refer to the drag curve for your airplane.
 Jets have thrust levers (jet engines produce thrust directly).
 If your airplane has a propeller, it’s correct to refer to the power (required) curve.
-Piston and turboprop engines produce power in the form of torque, and torque is converted into thrust by the prop.
-Propeller-driven airplanes have powerlevers.
+Piston and turboprop engines produce power in the form of torque and rotational velocity, and the torque and rotational velocity is converted into thrust by the prop.
+Propeller-driven airplanes have power levers.
 Figure 1 shows a drag curve for a jet airplane on the left side.
 The most important thing to note is that L/Dmax occurs at the nadir of the curve.
 Figure 1 depicts a power-required curve for a propeller-driven airplane on the right.
 L/Dmax occurs where the line from the origin is tangent to the curve, and minimum power required (ONSPEED) occurs at the nadir.
 Recalling two of the four forces of flight we learned about in ground school, thrust equals drag in 1G, unaccelerated flight.

 The Flight Envelope